 China Danxia, Southwest China

 China Danxia is a catch-all term referring to several UNESCO World Heritage sites in the southwest of the country that are typified by incredible rock formations erupting from red sedimentary beds.
 Weathering has contributed to the creation of odd-shaped ravines, waterfalls, caves, towers and pillars, all soaked in mesmerising colours like russet, burnt orange, rose pink and apricot.

 It’s hard to take in the sheer size of this majestic fort with its vast, bastion-lined walls stretching out 4km long.
 The fort, situated near the city of Jhelum in northern Pakistan, dates back to the sixteenth century and is the best-known example of early Muslim military architecture.

 Created in 1975, Corsica’s Regional Natural Park covers nearly 40 percent of the island and includes the wild Gulf of Porto on the island’s western coastline.
 This part of the island, particularly around the so-called Scandola peninsula, features a mass of rust-red porphyritic rocks, spiked islets, gaping caves and sea stacks.

-An incongruous sight, this: tower blocks soaring several stories high, encompassed by a fortified wall and plonked in the middle of the South Arabian plateau.
+An incongruous sight, this (and an endangered one, too): tower blocks soaring several stories high, encompassed by a fortified wall and plonked in the middle of the South Arabian plateau.
 But these are no ordinary towers; dating to the sixteenth century, these amazing buildings are made entirely out of sun-dried mud.
-It’s no surprise that Shibam is cutely nicknamed the “Manhatten of the Desert”.
+It’s no surprise that Shibam is nicknamed the “Manhattan of the Desert”.

 Rock paintings, Baja California